Andrea-Ricciardi-99/vint_uav_navigation/README.md

 ## Overview

 This repository implements visual navigation for UAVs using the ViNT model.
-The system uses topological maps created from camera images and generates waypoints for autonomous navigation in indoor environments.
+The system uses topological maps created from camera images and generates waypoints for autonomous navigation.

 ## Prerequisites